ctrlProgrammer/akua-integration/README.md

 ## How to execute and test a flow

-1. Define what will be the executed flow, you can select one of the next ones:
+1. Define which flow you want to execute.
+You can select one of the following:

-   a.
-Authorize automatic capture
+   - Authorize automatic capture
-   b.
-Authorize with manual capture
+   - Authorize with manual capture
-   c.
-Authorize with reversal (This will use manual capture to maintain the transaction state)
+   - Authorize with reversal
+     - This will use manual capture to maintain the transaction state
-   d.
-Authorize with refund (This will use automatic capture and when it is captured will execute the refund)
+   - Authorize with refund
+     - This will use automatic capture, and when it is captured, will execute the refund

    ```
    go test -v ./internal/flows/authorize_auto_capture